foutoucour/les-paul-classics/docs/blog/posts/2007-les-paul-classic-custom.md

 They are all close to a model the Gibson Les Paul Custom Shop produced.
 Many of them mimic the fantastic Black Beauty with an ebony finish.
 That's the reason why they wear multi-binding clothes.
-It's a tribute to the original Black Beauty.
+They look to be tributes to the original Les Paul Custom Black Beauty.
+The original Classic Custom from 2007 can be seen as a tribute the <a href="https://web.archive.org/web/20230727062646/https://www.gibson.com/en-US/Electric-Guitar/CUSGJ5555/Ebony-2-Pickup" target=_blank>1957's Les Paul Custom</a>.

 <figure markdown="span">
   ![Image title](https://dummyimage.com/600x400/)